danielwanja/angular-seed/README.md

 You will need to enable the integration between Travis and GitHub.
 See the Travis website for more instruction on how to do this.

+Note: I haven't tried this project on Travis.

 ## Contact